Places

 - Q: How do we manage jet lag?
 A: We plan arrival-day orientation, early nights, and gentle activity before major program blocks.

 - Q: Is there sensitivity around the DMZ?
-A: Absolutely—we brief teams on etiquette, security protocols, and pastoral care for heavy content.
+A: Yes.
+We brief teams on etiquette, security protocols, and pastoral care before and after the visit.

 - Q: How far ahead should we plan?
-A: Reserve 9–12 months ahead for spring/fall travel, DMZ permits, and island retreats.
+A: Reserve 9–12 months ahead for spring/fall travel, DMZ access windows, and island retreat space.

 Review fundraising ideas in our travel commissions guide, or add South Korea to your request via the lead form when you’re ready to plan.